rxhanson/Rectangle/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+- [ ] This is a new bug that hasn't been documented in a closed issue or in the Readme.

 macOS version:
 Rectangle version:
-logs (In Rectangle menu, hold option, "View Logging..."):
+Logs if applicable (In Rectangle menu, hold option, "View Logging..."):